justusthane/justusthane.github.io/tech/eleventy-utc-dates/index.md

 Turns out, this is listed as a [Common Pitfall](https://www.11ty.dev/docs/dates/#dates-off-by-one-day) in the Eleventy docs, and it occurs because Eleventy assumes time is UTC (and if you don't specify a time, midnight UTC is assumed), while the templating uses your local timezone.
 So if you live in a timezone behind UTC, then your displayed dates are going to be a day behind your specified dates.

-The docs suggest resolvng this by creating a Liquid filter to call the JavaScript `toUTCString()` function:
+The docs suggest resolving this by creating a Liquid filter to call the JavaScript `toUTCString()` function:

 .eleventy.js:
 ``` js